meaniebeanie22/meaniebeanie22.github.io/chapters/the-ebb-tide-runs.md

 on.

-At last the breeze came; the schooner sidled and drew nearer in the dark; I felt the hawser slacken once more, and with a good, tough effort, cut the last fibres through.
+At last the breeze came; the schooner sidled and drew nearer in the dark; I felt the [:hawser](https://en.wikipedia.org/wiki/hawser) slacken once more, and with a good, tough effort, cut the last fibres through.

 The breeze had but little action on the coracle, and I was almost